 [Compliment A Specific Parenting-Related Accomplishment]

-I'll repeat: we're hard on ourselves.
+we're hard on ourselves.
 It can be easy, sometimes, to think you're failing in almost every damn aspect of your life.
 Or, if you're "winning" in one aspect, that it somehow comes at the expense of all the others.
 So to hear that, actually, of all the people in the world to fill the role of mom/romantic partner/employee, the people who have you are fortunate, is really nice.
+"You're So Intuitive"

 Sometimes, on paper, moms make sh*tty friends — we can't make all the events you invite us to (or any of them), we forget something, we're late, and we usually can't stay too long.
 But I promise that, more often than not, we're really trying hard to kill it in the friend department.
 And if someone sees that effort and can accept us for what we're able to give at the moment, I promise you it means a lot.

 Personally, I feel like some of my best parenting was a marathon, not a sprint.
 I couldn't see the finish line and, honestly, the idea of an endpoint could have easily been a myth.
 You just can't really and truly

 know that something is going to get better, but you keep at the process just in case.
 But, slowly, over months or years, you can begin to see the fruits of your labors.

 If you see a moms long-game panning out, compliment her on her perseverance.

 "Your Kids Are Awesome"

 It always gives me the warm fuzzies to know that people like my kids.
 I mean,